shikharkumar13/MLOps_Course_End_to_End/Phase_0 Prerequisites/2_Terminal_and_Command_Line.md

 ---

-## Part 6 — Running Programs and Commands
+## Part 6: Running Programs and Commands

-Here's where it all pays off — running your actual work.

 ### Running a Python Program